ahsanmoin05/fantastic-parakeet/README.md

 Install by downloading the step embedding, and put it in the \embeddings folder

 A style focused on 3D animated style, mixes well with Disney and Pixar styles.
+The default embedding is 215 steps, the others can be used if you need a lesser or bigger effect.

 Use the embeddings name as the keyword.